 We still do not have a ton of concrete information about how much an SSL certificate positively affects and improves a site’s search engine rankings.
 But in this post, we are going to take a more in-depth look, with whatever information we have, at what it does and how it affects SEO and rankings.

-Let’s start with explaining what an SSL certificate is and how it works.
+Let’s start by explaining what an SSL certificate is and how it works.

 What is an SSL certificate?

 SSL stands for Secure Sockets Layer.
 As the name suggests, it creates an additional layer of safety that protects the information visitors choose to share with a website.

 “SSL is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browser remain private.”

 When a visitor visits an https:// website, the SSL certificate ensures that whatever information is shared, it will not be leaked to anyone.
 The encrypted connection protects the information.

 If you want to learn more about the basics of SSL certificates and secure websites, read a beginner’s guide to SSL and website security.

 Now that you understand what SSL is and how it works, let’s discuss its impact on a website’s search engine ranking.

 An SSL certificate affects a website’s search engine rankings in the following ways:

 As we mentioned at the start of the blog post, Google has confirmed that a secure website with an SSL certificate will have an advantage over other websites that are not as secure and encrypted — provided other search engine optimization (SEO) factors remain the same.